ministryofjustice/moj-frontend/docs/design-system-statuses.md

 ## ‘Experimental’ status <span class="govuk-tag govuk-tag--experimental" style="vertical-align:middle;" aria-hidden="true">Experimental</span>

-The ‘experimental‘ status launched in September 2025, starting with components.
-Components that were submitted before then will be added to the Design System and given this status.
+The ‘experimental‘ status launched in September 2025.
+Building blocks that were submitted before then will be added to the Design System and given this status.

 Experimental building blocks: